epait/kyymca/wp-content/plugins/wp-paginate/readme.txt

 N/A

 == Changelog ==

+= 1.3.1 =
+* Fixed bug that prevented a wp-paginate.css stylesheet from loading from a child theme (reported by sunamumaya)
+* Tested plugin against WordPress 4.1

 = 1.3 =
 * Plugin ownership transfered to Studio Fuel (http://studiofuel.com) - no functional changes were made